 Equal Pay Awards 2018

-We were the first country where women were given the right to vote, we now have our third female Prime Minister, who is also pregnant, and we believe we should be aiming to be the first country in the world where women earn 100% equal pay for equal work.
+We were the first country where women were given the right to vote, we now have our third female Prime Minister, and we believe we should be aiming to be the first country in the world where women earn 100% equal pay for equal work.

-The YWCA Equal Pay Awards, now in its 5th year celebrate, encourage and motivate New Zealand businesses to get on the equal pay journey and share best practice initiatives and policies in this complex and sensitive area.
-Year after year awards entrants have proven that equal pay for equal work is not just good for company culture; it also results in tangible business benefits.
+The YWCA Equal Pay Awards, now in its 5th year, celebrates, encourages and motivates New Zealand businesses to get on the equal pay journey and share best practice initiatives and policies in this complex and sensitive area.
+Year after year awards entrants have proven that equal pay for equal work is not just good for company culture, it also results in tangible business benefits.
 We want to hear your story now – tell us about what you have done to address your gender pay gap and what influences that has had on your organisation.

 Why enter the YWCA Equal Pay Awards?

 If equal pay and human rights are important to your organisation, there are many great reasons to enter the 2018 YWCA Equal Pay Awards:

 - Be recognised as thought leader and champion in gender pay equality which will also enhance your corporate reputation.

 - Become an employer of choice for top talent looking for forward-thinking organisations.